blokin/rolling_softres/README.md

 ![image](https://github.com/user-attachments/assets/2d66f2b0-013b-4e4d-8c7c-a5387a256300)

+### Technical

+This project started as a Bash script and SQL database.
+I have modified it to be useable via the web using PHP, but I am a beginner at PHP and was thrown together rather quickly as a functional proof of concept.
+It is not perfect by any means.

+What this does:

+1. Creates a CSV file based using the CSV data that exported from softres.it and pasted into the softres utility.
+2. Selects database table.
+3. Finds and prints a list of:
+     1. Returning raiders maintaining the same soft reservation
+     2. Returning raiders changing their soft reservation
+     3. Absent raiders
+     4. New raiders
+4. Adds bonus points for returning raiders that ARE maintaining the same soft reservation.
+5. Updates reserved items for returning raiders ARE NOT maintaining the same soft reservation, and sets their bonus to 0.
+6. Removes bonus points for raiders who were not present.
+7. Adds new raiders to the database with 0 bonus points.

 ### Planned Enhancements

-- [ ] Create web UI to allow uploading CSV from softres.it instead of having to manually modify the file
+- [x] Create web UI to allow uploading CSV from softres.it instead of having to manually modify the file
 - [ ] Create public standing board
+- [x] Add logging functionality
+- [ ] Allow table switching from web UI
+- [ ] Allow table creation from web UI
+- [ ] Add user management/login system
+- [ ] Add Discord notifications via webhook